 This 30-ton stone, also known as the Cat Stone, looks more like a giant bolder that has been cracked into several pieces.
 The splits are believed to represent the five ancient divisions of Ireland.
-It was here that the five ancient provinces met, symbolising this as the centre of Ireland.
+Here the five ancient provinces met, symbolising this as the centre of Ireland.
 Today folklore has classified it as the spiritual gateway to the ancient fifth province.

 According to legend, the Cat Stone is the burial place and dwelling of Queen Ériu, Queen of the Tuatha de Danann (A powerful, magical race that inhabited Ireland before the Celts).
 When the Milesians (known to us today as the Celts) came to Ireland, a great battle was fought between the two races.

 On the Hill of Uisneach, Amergin, King of the Milesians, fought with Queen Ériu.
-When the Queen was mortally wounded, she asked Amergin to grant her a dying wish; to bury her under Ail na Mireann and name the island after her.
-Thus Ériu became a Celtic Goddess who gave Ireland its name.
-The Gaelic name Ériu was later changed by the Vikings into “Ériu’s Land”, or Ireland.
+The Queen was mortally wounded, so she asked Amergin to grant her a dying wish; to bury her under Ail na Mireann and name the island after her.
+Thus Ériu became a Celtic Goddess who gave Ireland its name. Ériu, the Gaelic name, was later changed by the Vikings into “Ériu’s Land”, or Ireland.